Everett10461/IoT-with-Raspberry-Pi/README.md

 A first effort on an IoT project.

 This is a learning project.
 I am a great problem solver, but I am in need of having my skillset refreshed.
-I decided to do some initial work on an Internet of Things (IoT) project  I choose the Raspberry Pi as the "Thing."
+I decided to do some initial work on an Internet of Things (IoT) project.
+I choose the Raspberry Pi as the "Thing."
 The exact nature of the project is not defined, as learning will take me in unknown directions -- perfect for using github with new branches for new directions.

 My overall concept of the IoT is that a smart phone, iPad, computer, or other device is used to communicate over the internet